If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 Yes!
 Employers are responsible for protecting you against workplace sexual harassment even if it happens outside of the workplace.

 If you’re sexually harassed at a work event, while you’re working at home or online, while you’re travelling for your job, or even if a co-worker harasses you in a work-related social setting outside of work hours, your employer is responsible for taking steps to ensure your safety.
+If the harassment is outside of work and work hours, a good place to get advice on your options is the Workplace Sexual Harassment Clinic.

 What does the WSCA require from an employer?